What is the Bible About? Biblical Theology in Genesis

-Understanding the story of the Bible, and the plan of God is our first step in building on the basics of the Christian faith.
-The plan of God begins with, “In the beginning God…”
+Understanding the Bible’s story and God’s plan is the first step in building on the basics of the Christian faith.
+God’s plan begins with, “In the beginning God…”

-In this blog, I would like to share a bird’s eye or bookend view of the plan of God through the books of Genesis and Revelation.
+In this blog, I would like to share a bird’ s-eye view of God’s plan through the books of Genesis.

-The Bible is often seen as a manual on living a good life, a godly life, or a guide on what not to do.
+The Bible is often seen as a manual for living a good, godly life or as a guide for what not to do.

 Though some of these things make up the Bible, Hebrews 1:1-3 tells us that the story is about God, revealing Himself first in shadows, types, patterns, and symbols (we will go in-depth later into these things) and finally in the person of Jesus Christ.